vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 And God, the Lord of the gods, who is possessed of supreme sovereignty, after having assumed a white-bodied form (i.e. a body like that of the moon), went to the auspicious House of Atri, (that is to say, he went to the house of a man) named Somaśarman, who was born in the lineage of Atri.
 That lord, i.e. Sam ´ . kara, blessed/initiated that brahman-knowing brahmin belonging to Atri’s lineage to gether with his (whole) family by bestowing upon him perfection in yoga.
 There upon, after he had initiated this excellent brahmin and his family, O Vyāsa, God went to Ujjayanī (Ujjain) and entered the cremation ground.
 There the bull bannered God took a bath in ashes, took a torch in his left hand and sat down (in meditation).
 39

-In Ujjain the God-man accepted Kauśika as his first disciple, 40 and then this ‘white-bodied’ or moon-like incarnation went to Jamb¯umārga, Mathurā and Kanyakubja, where he initiated Gārgya, Mitra and a fourth person who is only said to have been born in a good gotra in the Country of the Kurus, whose name may have become Kaurus.(y)a (SPS 167.122–123).
+In Ujjain the God-man accepted Kauśika as his first disciple, 40 and then this ‘white-bodied’ or moon-like incarnation went to Jambūmārga, Mathurā and Kanyakubja, where he initiated Gārgya, Mitra and a fourth person who is only said to have been born in a good gotra in the Country of the Kurus, whose name may have become Kaurus.(y)a (SPS 167.122–123).
 Then the Lord, here named Lāguḍi, taught them his own doctrine (svasiddhānta), known as ‘Pa˜ncārtha’, which, as the Skandapurāṇa suggests, was different from the doctrine of his se nior, the blessed Somaśarman.
 41 I take this as an indication that the author(s) of the Skandapurāṇa belonged to circles that were closer to the Lākula than to the Mausula division.

-38 Cf. Kaun. ḍinya ad Pāśupatas¯utra 1.1 (p.
+38 Cf. Kaun. ḍinya ad Pāśupatasūtra 1.1 (p.
 3); Hara 1967, 157 n.
 1.

 39 SPS 167.124–127 (edition Peter Bisschop 2006):

 bhagavān api deveśah. paramaiśvaryasam. yutah. |

-atrivam. śapras¯utasya nāmnā vai somaśarmaṇah. |
+atrivam. śaprasūtasya nāmnā vai somaśarmaṇah. |

-r¯upam. kr.tvā sitāṅgam. tu jagāmātrigr.ham. śubham k 124 k
+rūpam. kr.tvā sitāṅgam. tu jagāmātrigr.ham. śubham k 124 k

 sa tam. brahmavidam. vipram ātreyam. sakulam. vibhuh. |